TL;DR — Key Takeaway

 You don't need a 50-page brand guidelines document.
 For most small businesses, getting these five elements right covers 90% of what you need:

-Your logo is the most visible piece of your brand, so it's worth getting right.
-But "getting it right" doesn't mean spending $10,000 at a big design agency.
-Here are realistic options at different price points:
+Your logo is the most visible piece of your brand.
+It goes on your truck, your website, your invoices, your social media — everywhere.
+So it's worth getting right.
+But "getting it right" doesn't mean rushing it or overspending.

 Having a nice logo is step one.
 Actually using it consistently everywhere is what makes it work.
 Here are the places where consistency has the biggest impact:

-Most branding mistakes come from either overthinking it or not thinking about it at all.
-Here are the most common ones:
+Most branding mistakes come from either overthinking it or not thinking about it enough.
+Here are the ones we see most often:

 Jared Saucier